- What is HO-6 condo insurance?

 What is HO-6 condo insurance?

 The biggest difference between HO-3 and HO-6 policies is that a homeowners insurance policy provides coverage for the structure itself.
-HO-6 condo policies don’t need that coverage since the structure is covered by the condo association.
-However, some portions of the unit's interior may be covered by your policy, so ensure you know how much dwelling coverage you need.
+HO-6 condo policies don’t include that coverage since the structure is covered by the condo association.
+However, some portions of the unit's interior may be covered by your policy, so find out how much dwelling coverage you need.
 An HO-6 condo policy also includes liability coverage.

 How much condo insurance is enough?